 see many examples of these (e.g. polar precession, continental drift,

 - Finally, a healthy, fruit-based cosmic distance scale model:

-- Use an orange to represent the Sun.
-A reasonable
+- Use an orange to represent the Sun: an appropriate choice

 In this model, the Earth to Sun distance (defined to be one